EVERSE-ResearchSoftware/RSQKit/pages/contributing/contribution_guidelines.md

 When contributing to this project, please keep in mind the following:

-- Follow our [style guide](./STYLE_GUIDELINES.md) for the sake of page consistency.
+- Follow our [**Page Style Guidelines**][page-style-guidelines] for the sake of page consistency.
-- Check our [metadata gudielines](./METADATA_GUIDELINES.md) in order to be able to fill in the data and page metadata and to format the layout correctly.
+- Check our [**Metadata Guidelines**][metadata-guidelines] in order to be able to fill in the data and page metadata and to format the layout correctly.
 - Make sure that the content you provide respects copyright.
-- Check the [Editors Checklist](./EDITORS_CHECKLIST.md) and make sure you have complied with the requirements, to avoid having to resolve many issues during the revision process.
+- Check the [**Editors Checklist**][editors-checklist] and make sure you have complied with the requirements, to avoid having to resolve many issues during the revision process.
 - If others assisted with your contribution by writing or supplying resources like diagrams or links, be sure to acknowledge them after obtaining their permission.
-- Check [installation guide](INSTALL.md) if you want to develop and test changes locally on your machine.
+- Check [**Installation Instructions**][installation-instructions] if you want to develop and test changes locally on your machine.

 ## Acknowledgement of Contributions

 Contributors will appear at the bottom of every Web page they contributed to.
 For that to happen, they need to be added to [CONTRIBUTORS.yaml][contributors] and then listed in the metadata of the Markdown source file for each of the pages they contributed to.
 Editorial Board Members will make sure that this is done at the time the contributions are merged into RSQKit.

 ## Ownership of Content

 No individual Contributor owns the project's content or has the authority to dictate its content.
 The RSQKit content is a collaborative effort, with contributions from many people.
 At the moment, decisions are made by consensus among the [Editorial Board Members][editorial-board].

 The content is periodically updated, meaning that if you create content for RSQKit, others may modify it without notifying you.
 However, the [Editorial Board][editorial-board] ensures that any changes are made for valid reasons.
 They strive to accommodate the legitimate concerns and diverse viewpoints of all contributors and ensure that the content reflects the most widely accepted consensus on any topic.

 If you find any content unsatisfactory, please feel free to report about it by [creating an issue](#reporting-an-issue).